MicrosoftDocs/patterns-practices/patterns-practices/reference/inavigateasync-interface-mspp-regions.md

 Remarks
 -------

-<span id="remarksToggle"></span> Convenience overloads for the methods in this interface can be found as extension methods on the [NavigationAsyncExtensions](https://msdn.microsoft.com/library/microsoft.practices.prism.regions.navigationasyncextensions) class.
+ Convenience overloads for the methods in this interface can be found as extension methods on the [NavigationAsyncExtensions](https://msdn.microsoft.com/library/microsoft.practices.prism.regions.navigationasyncextensions) class.

 See Also
 --------